mattermost/docs/source/process/working-at-mattermost.rst

 9. **Learn, Master, Teach:** Building new skills, becoming experts, and training others is core to our culture.
 10. **Friends around the world:** Build relationships with staff and contributors in dozens of countries.

-Also, we have Meetups around the world, see `our latest Core Commiter Summit in Las Vegas, Nevada, USA. <https://www.youtube.com/watch?v=_RpmrM-5UFY>`_
+Also, we have Meetups around the world, see `our latest Community Meetup in Lisbon, Portugal. <https://www.youtube.com/watch?v=CZXaYttz3NA&feature=youtu.be>`_

 ----------------
 Working Remotely